RickStrahl/MarkdownMonster/README.md

 This library provides the Metro style window and theming support of the top level application shell.

 * **[Dragablz](https://dragablz.net/)**
 This library provides the tab control support for the editor allowing for nicely styled tab reordering and overflow.
-Although not used in Markdown Monster the library also supports tab tear off tabs and layout docking.
+The library also supports tab tear off tabs and layout docking altough this feature is not used in Markdown Monster.

 * **[CommonMark.NET](https://github.com/Knagis/CommonMark.NET)**
-This is the markdown parser used to render markdown in the preview editor.
+The markdown parser used to render markdown in the preview editor.
 CommonMark.NET is fast and easy to work with and has an excellent extensibility interface.

 ## License
 Although we provide the source in the open, Markdown Monster is licensed software &copy; West Wind Technologies, 2016.

 Markdown Monster can  be downloaded and evaluated for free, but a [reasonably priced license](http://store.west-wind.com/product/MARKDOWN_MONSTER) must be purchased for continued use.
-Licenses are per user, rather than per machine, so you can use Markdown Monster on as many computers you wish with your license.
+Licenses are **per user**, rather than per machine, so an individual user can use Markdown Monster on as many computers they wish with their license.

 Thanks for playing fair.